How many perturbations break this model? Evaluating robustness beyond adversarial accuracy: Introduction

 \section{Introduction}

-Designing adversarially robust machine learning models has become one of the main objectives of the research community.
+\footnote{Our code is available at \url{https://github.com/RaphaelOlivier/sparsity}}Designing adversarially robust machine learning models has become one of the main objectives of the research community.
 Adversarial examples, these slightly perturbed inputs that pose significant problems for output prediction, are the source of multiple security threats: not only are they dangerous in and of themselves, but they also contribute to enabling data poisoning attacks \cite{Shafahi18} and even membership inference attacks \cite{pmlr-v139-choquette-choo21a}.
-Making models robust to adversarial perturbations is very difficult multiple reasons; one of them is that the proper evaluation method of robustness is not a trivial problem.
+Making models robust to adversarial perturbations is very difficult for multiple reasons; one of them is that the proper evaluation method of robustness is not a trivial problem.

 A few years ago, it was common to evaluate defenses against a variety of adversarial attacks, like FGSM (\cite{goodfellow2014}), DeepFool (\cite{moosavi2016deepfool}) or JSMA (\cite{jsma}).
-Some defenses could claim good results on some attacks, but remained vulnerable to others (e.g. \citet{papernot15} broken in \citet{carlinidistillation}), suggesting multiple aspects to robustness and giving adversarial research the form of an "arms race" between attacks and defenses.
+Some defenses could claim good results on some attacks, but remained vulnerable to others (e.g. \citet{papernot15} broken in \citet{carlinidistillation}), suggesting multiple aspects to robustness and giving adversarial research the form of an ``arms race'' between attacks and defenses.
 Nowadays however, this approach has lost popularity and it is considered good practice to focus on the accepted strongest attacks for evaluation: typically PGD (\cite{madry18}) or its step-size free variant APGD \cite{croce2020reliable} for bounded attacks and Carlini\&Wagner (\cite{carlini16}) for unbounded attacks.

 We argue that this approach ignores important aspects of adversarial robustness.
 PGD for instance is considered a surrogate to the worst-case accuracy given a fixed threat model.
 With input $x$, label $y$ and a set of admissible perturbations $\Delta$, worst case accuracy on $x$ is equal to 1 if: